Last Updated on

 If you want to visit the Pilgrimage Church of Wies, the nearest tourist town is Fussen.
 Hence, this is a good starting point for pilgrims or tourists who want to visit the church.
 You will also find a few other tourist attractions within the area and that includes one of the world’s most famous castle, the Neuschwanstein Castle.
 Many tourists who come here visit the Pilgrimage Church of Wies as part of a day trip to give them a chance to explore other attractions nearby.

-The church itself is small; hence, it takes only a few minutes to look around and explore.
+The church itself is small; hence, it takes little time to look around and explore.

 View the complete of UNESCO World Heritage Sites in Germany.